hindeng/Clang-Libtooling-Sample/README.md

 # About this Repository
 This is a dockerfile for clanglibtooling sample including a tool to modify source code.
-Our goal is to use clang libtooling to modify the types of the target variables in test.c .
+Our goal is to use clang libtooling to modify the types of the target variables in `/Package/test.c` .

 Prerequisites